protbox/Jade/README.md

 # What is Jade?
-Originally Jade started out as a simple 2DA file reader/writer.
-It became cumbersome managing multiple files, so I overhauled its design, allowing for multiple tables in a single file.
-If you're too lazy to look in the data/test.db, the format of a Jade database looks like this
+Jade a TSV (Tab-Separated Values) database, of sorts.
+The main goal of Jade was creating a small and fast database format that could easily be edited by hand.
+It maps the data returned into objects for convenience, and when you write your changes to file it will align everything neatly for clarity

 ```
 @Spells

 Label    	Type 	Value 	Mana 	Element
 cut      	atk  	2     	**** 	****
 slash    	atk  	1     	**** 	****
 aegis    	def  	1     	**** 	****
 leech    	life 	2     	3    	soul
 Fireball	atk  	3     	4    	fire

 @Items

 Label         	Type   	Consumable 	Value
 health_potion 	life   	true       	5
 mana_potion   	mana   	true       	10
 Big_Axe       	weapon 	****       	60

 ```

 Tables are defined with @TableName.
 Then a newline is required.
 Following this, are the fields (or columns), then below them are the rows (values).
 It's a very simple design that makes it a cinch to hand edit, which is why I created it.
-The biggest downside is whitespace is reserved to denote the end of a field, so you'll need to use underscores instead.
-You can use `jade.to_str()` to replace underscores with spaces for a more readable string if you wish.
+Just remember that it uses tab stops as delimeters.
+Any other whitespace will not work!

 # Usage